j-shelfwood/prj-silicon-voice-cloning/docs/development-log.md

 - What buffer size will give the best latency/stability tradeoff?
 (Initial target: 256 samples)
 - Will we need a custom ring buffer implementation for thread communication?
 - Can we achieve <100ms latency with full neural processing pipeline?

 ---

+## 2024-03-06: Pipeline Decision - Focus on Voice Conversion

+### Decision Summary

+- **Chosen approach**: Live voice conversion for Discord calls
+- **Target use case**: Transform user's voice to character voices (e.g., Uncle Iroh) in real-time
+- **Not pursuing**: Text-to-speech approach (may revisit later)

+### Technical Implications

+#### Pipeline Architecture

+- Input: Live microphone audio from user
+- Processing: Convert voice characteristics while preserving speech content
+- Output: Transformed audio to Discord or other communication apps
+- Target latency: <100ms end-to-end to maintain conversation flow

+#### Components Affected

+- **AudioProcessor**: Must capture system audio or microphone and route output to virtual device
+- **DSP**: Focus on efficient feature extraction optimized for voice characteristics
+- **ML Models**: Need speaker encoding and voice conversion models rather than TTS
+- **Output Handling**: May need virtual audio device or audio routing system for Discord integration

+### Next Steps (Revised)

+1. Implement AudioUnit for real-time input/output with focus on capturing microphone
+2. Research voice conversion models that balance quality and speed
+3. Investigate audio routing options to feed processed audio to Discord
+4. Begin work on feature extraction (mel-spectrograms) optimized for voice characteristics

+### Open Questions

+- Which voice conversion model architecture will best balance quality and speed?
+- How will we handle audio device routing to feed into Discord?
+- Will we need custom virtual audio device drivers?

+---